Self-Initiated Program (SIP) Supportive Services

 ExampleExample

-After signing her WTW plan, she requests reimbursement for books she purchased on January 15, 2009, which were required for the new quarter that began on January 19.
+After signing the WTW 2, she requests reimbursement for books she purchased on January 15, 2009, which were required for the new quarter that began on January 19.
 She also requests reimbursement for transportation costs she paid to a friend on January 15, 2009, for her share of carpooling costs to get to school since her beginning date of aid of January 9, 2009.
 The books and transportation costs she incurred beginning on January 19, 2009, the date the new semester began, must be reimbursed.
 However, the transportation costs incurred between January 9, 2009, the beginning date of aid, through January 18, 2009, the day before the quarter began in which her SIP was approved, must NOT be paid.

 Reimbursement for “Eligible” Supportive Service Expenses Necessary for Participation